 Perianal Abscess, Incision and Drainage

 Glands near the anus can become blocked.
 This can lead to infection.
-If the infection cannot drain, a collection of pus called an abscess may form.
+If the infection can't drain, a collection of pus called an abscess may form.
 Symptoms of an abscess include pain, itching, swelling, and fever.

 The wound may drain for the first several days.
 Cover the wound with a clean dry bandage.
 Change the dressing if it becomes soaked with blood or pus, or soiled with feces.
+Use the dressing changing method described by your healthcare provider.

 If gauze packing was placed inside the abscess cavity, you may be told to remove it yourself.
 Do this only if the doctor told you to.
 You may do this in the shower.
 Once the packing is removed, wash the area carefully once a day until the skin opening has closed.